-Intensity figure Metric numerator (gross global combined Scope 1 and 2 emissions Metric denominator.
-Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.000157 metric tonnes CO2e 1,056,400,000 Location- based 10.4 Decrease In the previous year, DEXUS's emissions were 0.000157 tonnes of CO2e/\$revenue.
-In FY15, total Scope 1 and Scope 2 GHG emissions increased by 14.7% from the previous year and increased \$revenue from the previous year by 27.9%.
-The 10.4% decrease in intensity per \$revenue is due to a rise in revenue whilst keeping emissions steady, despite DEXUS seeing a net increase in emissions of 20.1% due to changes to its portfolio, minor changes in data methodology and operating conditions.
-This was offset by a decrease in emissions of 5.5% due to emissions reduction activities including major plant replacements and upgrades, DEXUS's resource consumption reduction program, the installation of sub and smart meters, retail centre building upgrades and plant replacements, increased training for Building Services Managers who ensure the buildings are performing to their optimum, and good management and engineering practice.
+Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.000142 metric tonnes CO2e 1072200000 Location- based 0.7 Increase In the previous year, Dexus's emissions were 0.000141 tonnes of CO2e/\$revenue.
+In FY16, total Scope 1 and Scope 2 GHG emissions increased by 2.2% from the previous year and increased \$revenue from the previous year by 1.5%.
+The 0.7% increase in intensity per \$revenue is due to a net increase of 6.6% due to acquisitions outweighing divestments, minor changes in data methodology and operating conditions.
+This was offset by a decrease in emissions of 4.4% due to emissions reduction activities including major plant replacements and upgrades, Dexus's resource consumption reduction program, the installation of sub and smart meters, retail centre building upgrades and plant replacements, increased training for Building Services Managers who ensure the buildings are performing to their optimum, and good management and engineering practice.